Manual Pasta Machines

 Finally, we preferred models that could roll the dough out to a large range of possible thicknesses.
 The number of settings itself wasn’t critical, although some test cooks appreciated models that provided more options.
 It was more important that the models have rollers that could be adjusted to move both far apart (allowing us to insert thicker pieces of dough without flattening them out too much beforehand) and very close together (producing ultrathin sheets of pasta for ravioli).

-Our favorite pasta machine, the Marcato Atlas 150 Wellness Pasta Machine, $69.25, is a real pleasure to use.
+Our favorite pasta machine, the Marcato Atlas 150 Wellness Pasta Machine, priced at roughly $70.00, is a real pleasure to use.
 It produced pasta with the greatest range of thicknesses, rolling out chunky ¼-inch sheets and paper-thin sheets with equal ease.
 And it effortlessly handled delicate gluten-free pasta dough.
 Its knob clearly indicated the thickness setting being used and could be turned with one hand; sharp attachment blades cut noodles precisely every time.
-If you’d prefer a less expensive option, the Imperia Pasta Machine by CucinaPro, $36.99, is our Best Buy.
+If you’d prefer a less expensive option, the Imperia Pasta Machine by CucinaPro, priced at roughly $50.00, is our Best Buy.
 It offers a slightly narrower range of thicknesses (and to adjust those settings, you’ll need to use both hands), but it still makes beautiful pasta sheets and noodles.

-We tested four 150-millimeter manual pasta machines priced from $32.75 to $69.25, using them to make fresh pasta sheets, fettuccine, and angel hair.
+We tested four 150-millimeter manual pasta machines priced from about $30.00 to about $70.00, using them to make fresh pasta sheets, fettuccine, and angel hair.
 We also made fresh gluten-free pasta with our winning machine.
 We measured the thickness of a sheet of pasta as it passed through each thickness setting available on each model.
 Machines were evaluated on design features, including their knobs, attachments, and thickness settings.
 All models were purchased online, and they appear in order of preference.

 KNOBS: We gave more points to machines with knobs that clearly indicated the thickness setting chosen and could be adjusted with only one hand.